Doxense/foundationdb-dotnet-client/README.md

 If you are using a custom runner or VS plugin (like TestDriven.net), make sure that is has the correct nunit version, and that it is configured to run the test using 64-bit process.
 The code will NOT work on 32 bit.

-WARNING: some tests will clear the local database and you may lose all your data.
-You can speicify an alternative cluster file to use in `TestHelper.cs` file.
+WARNING: All the tests should work under the ('T',) subspace, but any bug or mistake could end up wiping or corrupting the global keyspace and you may lose all your data.
+You can specify an alternative cluster file to use in `TestHelper.cs` file.

 Implementation Notes
 --------------------

-Please refer to http://foundationdb.com/documentation/beta2/ to get an overview on the FoundationDB API, if you haven't already.
+Please refer to http://foundationdb.com/documentation/beta3/ to get an overview on the FoundationDB API, if you haven't already.

 This .NET binding as been modeled to be as close as possible to the other bindings (Python especially), while still having a '.NET' style API.